offish/opplast/README.md

 `headless: bool` - whether or not you want to see the GUI.
 Default: `True`.

-`headless: bool` - whether or not you want to see the debug info.
+`debug: bool` - whether or not you want to see the debug info.
 Default: `True`.

 ## Usage